 In the mobile age it’s possible to work from any part of the world provided you have power and the internet.
 I’ve invoiced clients from dingy Cambodian internet cafes while travelling through Southeast Asia.
-I’ve done Skype calls to London while holidaying in Spain.
+I’ve done Skype from to Ibiza to London.

 This is not always possible.
 Some clients still want regular face-to-face meetings.
 Others need you to work from their office three days a week.
 It works on a case-by-case basis but when the opportunity arises for you to work from anywhere you like take it.